superluminar-io/aws_fundamentals_workshop/docs/labs/lab_2/0_iam_intro.md

 IAM allows you to:

 - **Manage IAM users and their access**: Create and manage IAM users and assign them individual security credentials, such as access keys and passwords.
+- **Manage IAM groups**: Organize IAM users into groups for easier permission management.
 - **Manage IAM roles and their permissions**: Roles are similar to users but are intended to be assumable by anyone or anything that needs access to your resources.
 - **Manage federated users and their permissions**: Grant AWS resources access to users managed outside of AWS in your corporate directory.
 - **Apply multi-factor authentication (MFA)**: Add an extra layer of protection on top of user names and passwords.

 **IAM Roles**

 An IAM role is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
-Unlike an IAM user, you don’t need to create a password or access keys for a role.
+Unlike an IAM user, you don't need to create a password or access keys for a role.
 Instead, IAM roles are meant to be assumable by anyone or anything (such as EC2 instances) that needs them.
 This makes roles ideal for granting temporary access to your AWS resources.

 ## Example of an IAM Role

 Let's consider a scenario where an EC2 instance needs to read objects from an S3 bucket.
-Here’s how you can set up an IAM role for this purpose:
+Here's how you can set up an IAM role for this purpose:

 1. **Create an IAM Role for EC2**